-Why do some people always think the worst?
+Why do some people always think the worst and imagine negative scenarios?

 This type of thinking, known as catastrophic thinking, may stem from mental health issues or mental illness.
 However, there is a difference between mental health issues and mental illness that we should make sure you understand.

 For simplicity’s sake, mental illness is typically a chronic experience of distorted thoughts, emotions, or behavior.
 On the other hand, a mental health issue may just be a temporary problem where a person is experiencing mental, emotional, or behavioral problems because of a situation that they’re in.

 For example, a person experiencing anxiety may not have an anxiety disorder.
 Maybe their anxiety stems from housing insecurity.
 “How will I pay my rent?
 How will I pay my bills?”
 But then the anxiety goes away when they clearly have enough money to cover their living expenses.
 On the other hand, a person with General Anxiety Disorder may be struck with worry about whether or not that’s actually an issue.